inkline/inkline.io/content/docs/forms/validation/validators.md

 ---
-title: Form Validation - Validators - Inkline
+title: Form Validation - Validators
 description: Validators are configurable functions used to check whether an input value matches a specific criteria.
 ---